 Ray Caesar: I grew up in south London in the 1960s in a very dysfunctional and abusive family.
-I began making pictures as a way to dissociate and cope from a difficult reality.
-After immigrating to Canada I began working at a children’s hospital in Toronto in the medical art and photography dept and ended up, staying there for 17 years.
-I had always painted and sculpted but during these years, I began to once again make art as a coping mechanism as the material I dealt with at work was quite overwhelming.
-I then worked for several years in the film industry doing 3D modeling and animation and from there began making art with digital tools.
+I began making pictures as a way to dissociate and cope with a difficult reality.
+After immigrating to Canada, I started working at a children’s hospital in Toronto in the medical art and photography department and stayed there for 17 years.
+I had always painted and sculpted, but during these years, I began to once again make art as a coping mechanism as the material I dealt with at work was quite overwhelming.
+I then worked for several years in the film industry doing 3D modeling and animation and, from there, began making art with digital tools.

 Who is your protagonist?

 Ray Caesar: She is my alter ego and a way for me to present a side of the fluidity or ambiguity of my gender.
-As a child I used to behave and dress very much like the figures in my work but any expression of that soon became too dangerous in the volatile family I lived with in the 1960s.
-It was also unnerving to my father that I used to talk to dolls, and that I insisted they would talk back.
-Years of therapy has suggested this is a form of dissociative identity disorder but I have some ideas of this myself of a slightly more mystical nature.
-I am comfortable with the idea that my protagonist is a side of my subconscious identity that I had to hide in a paracosm or inner world in order to survive.
+As a child, I used to behave and dress very much like the figures in my work, but an expression of that soon became too dangerous in the volatile family I lived with in the 1960s.
+It was also unnerving to my father that I talked to dolls and insisted they would talk back.
+Years of therapy have suggested this is a form of dissociative identity disorder, but I have some ideas of this myself of a slightly more mystical nature.
+I am comfortable with the idea that my protagonist is a side of my subconscious identity that I had to hide in a paracosm or inner world to survive.
 Today my images are simply a window into that world that has been growing in my mind for over half a century…an aspect of my psyche of gentleness and femininity and also a way to manage a strange but dangerous inclination that in some way has grown up in a separate world from this one.

-What is the fundamental principal in your creations?
+What is the fundamental principle in your creations?